Bellilty/Manga-Comic-AI/README.md

 ## 🎨 How It Works

-### 1. Story Generation
+### 1. Story Generation (OpenAI GPT-4o-mini)

 User provides:
 - Story pitch (text description)
-- Visual style (comic/manga/ligne claire)
+- Visual style (comic or manga)
-- Optional character reference image
+- Optional character reference image and name

 The AI generates a structured story with:
-- 3-5 pages
+- **2-4 pages** (determined automatically based on complexity)
-- Character descriptions
+- Character descriptions with visual details
+- **Panel-by-panel breakdown** with:
+  - Precise position (x, y, width, height as percentages)
+  - Detailed visual description
+  - Character list
+  - Background description
+  - Actions description
-- Panel-by-panel breakdown with descriptions, emotions, and dialogue
+  - Dialogue with speaker names

-### 2. Comic Creation
+### 2. Comic Creation (Ideogram 3.0)

 For each page:
-1. Generate panels using Stable Diffusion XL
-2. Apply style-specific prompts
-3. Maintain character consistency using IP-Adapter
-4. Assemble panels into a vertical page layout
+1. **Page 1**:
+   - Text-to-image with Ideogram 3.0 Default
+   - Character Reference image if provided
+   - Full page with multiple panels in one image

+2. **Page 2+**:
+   - Image-to-image with previous page(s) as reference
+   - Character Reference for consistency
+   - Style strength: 0.7 (strong consistency)
+   - Context from all previous pages in prompt

 ### 3. Output

-- PNG images for each page (1400×2000px)
+- PNG images for each page (portrait orientation)
 - Downloadable A4 PDF
 - Stored locally with metadata
 - Displayed in public Explore gallery